omondijeff/errorlytic-frontend/frontend/README.md

-# VAGnosis Frontend
+# Errorlytic Frontend

 ## 🎯 **Overview**

-This is the frontend application for VAGnosis, a comprehensive **Multi-tenant SaaS platform** for automotive diagnostics with AI-powered error code analysis.
+This is the frontend application for Errorlytic, a comprehensive **Multi-tenant SaaS platform** for automotive diagnostics with AI-powered error code analysis.
 The frontend provides an intuitive user interface for automotive repair businesses, insurance companies, and individual users across East Africa.

-> **Note**: This is the frontend component of the VAGnosis platform.
+> **Note**: This is the frontend component of the Errorlytic platform.
 For the complete project overview, see the [root README](../README.md).

 ### **Key Features**